 - The 'fair and accurate' description of the goods and services being supplied to the consumer including technical requirements, if any, related to the use of the goods and services; and

 - The itemized list of prices at which the goods and services will be supplied to the consumer including taxes and shipping charges, if any.

 Commonly, especially when consumers are dealing with household renovation contractors, the full details as must legally be shown within a written contract are absent or omitted.
 In fact, as the Consumer Protection Act, 2002 requires that 'future performance agreements', such as renovations to commence at a later date, be in writing.
 Verbal agreements for small renovation projects are common yet technically unlawful.

-Statutory Warranty An unfortunately all too common consumer protection issues case, usually proceeding in the Small Claims Court, involves the...Learn More
+Helpful Guide to Understanding the Statutory Warranty Within Consumer Protection Laws An unfortunately all too common consumer protection issues case,...Learn More

 It is common that business practices surrounding renovation and construction projects are kept informal; after all, the reality is that small business owners...Learn More